NgHanWei/EEG_Relearning/README.md

 ### Obtain the raw dataset

-Download the raw dataset from the resources above, and save them to the same folder.
-To conserve space, you may only download files that ends with EEG_MI.mat.
+Download the raw dataset from the resources above, and save them to the same `$source` folder.
+To conserve space, you may only download files that ends with `EEG_MI.mat`.

 ### Pre-process the raw dataset

-The following command will read the raw dataset from the $source folder, and output the pre-processed data KU_mi_smt.h5 into the $target folder.
+The following command will read the raw dataset from the `$source` folder, and output the pre-processed data `KU_mi_smt.h5` into the `$target` folder.

 ```
 python preprocess_h5_smt.py $source $target